bitwarden/help/_articles/security/how-is-data-securely-transmitted-and-stored.md

 tags: [encryption]
 ---

-bitwarden takes security very seriously when it comes to handling your sensative data.
+bitwarden takes security very seriously when it comes to handling your sensitive data.
 Your data is never sent to the bitwarden cloud servers without first being encrypted on your local device using [AES][aes] 256 bit encryption.
 You can read more about bitwarden encryption [here][encryption]. bitwarden never stores meaningful data on its servers.